Video nasty: Dropped 33

-Section 3: Video Nasties
+"Section 3" 82

 A supplementary list was issued along with the official list which featured a list of so-called "Section 3 Video Nasties".
 Titles on the Section 3 list could not be prosecuted for obscenity but were liable to seizure and confiscation under a "less obscene" charge.
 Tapes seized under Section 3 could be destroyed after distributors or merchants forfeited them.